gstrauss42/marsrover_technical_challenge/README.md

 > I assumed that a rover is not supposed to be able to exceed the bounds of the map and subsequentally stopped moving upon leaving the map

->I pressumed that because rovers move sequentially they could collide and gave the error "a rover has collided with another rover" when they occupied the same space due to movement
+>I assumed that because rovers move sequentially they could collide and gave the error "a rover has collided with another rover" when they occupied the same space due to movement

->I pressumed that map co-ordinates could only be positive as it indicates the upper right as the given co-ordinates and the bottom left are 0, 0
+>I assumed that map co-ordinates could only be positive as it indicates the upper right as the given co-ordinates and the bottom left are 0, 0